WANG-AXIS/DNA/README.md

   -eval_results.ipynb: notebook for adversarially evaluating the models saved in 'models' directory

   -models: directory that contains autoencoder (ae), DNA (dna), and their accompanying classifiers for evaluation.
-These models can be overwritten by with traing_DNA.ipynb and train_AE.ipynb.
+These models can be overwritten by with train_DNA.ipynb and train_AE.ipynb.

 Notes on the environment used: